geemus/recipes/recipes/Entrees/pc_mushroom_risotto.md

 10. Pour stock into pot through fine-mesh strainer, discarding scraps.
 11. Scrape sides so that everything is submerged.
 12. Seal and cook at low pressure for 5 minutes, then release.
 13. Open pressure cooker and stir to combine.
-Add cream (if using), cheese, and herbs.
+Add cream (if using), peas or peas+carrots (if using), cheese, and herbs.
 14. If too soupy, cook more, stirring, until thickened.
 If too thick, stir in some hot water.
 15. Season to taste with salt and pepper and serve immediately on hot plates, passing extra cheese at the table.